guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Brain <-> Internet

 ### Brain & Computer
+#### Optogenetics
+Optogenetics is a fairly new technique and best suiting for reading and writing to the brain.
+By altering the genetics of individual neurons in the brain scientists are able to see and alter the state of individual neurons with lasers.

+By inserting a controlled virus into the brain, certain neurons will be genetically modified and will make the neurons light dependent.
+This allows the spikes of neurons to be controlled and read by light. [video][1]

+This is all theoretically possible already, but not tested on humans yet.
+From the practical perspective, scientists need to find a way to make it easy to implement this.

+#### Tool
-> tool|tu:l|noun 1.
+> tool|tuːl|noun 1.
 A device or implement, esp. one held in the hand, used to carry out a particular function.

 Tools are extensions of humans which enables them to do stuff which they normally can't do.
 A hammer extends the arm and is able to deliver an precise and more heavy impact to an object, a nail for example.
 Without this hammer, humans wouldn’t be capable of driving a nail into wood.
 The internet is functioning as a tool for exchange of information and communication and thus function as an extension of humans.
 How would the internet function if it would be a more direct extension of a human?